mostman/Slackbuilds/chromium/README.md

-# Alien Bob´s Chromium slackbuild adopted for Slackware ARM (SARPI Current)
+# Alien BOB´s Chromium slackbuild adopted for Slackware ARM (SARPI Current)
-Addopted Alienbob´s Chromium Slackbuild for Slackware ARM SARPI-Current. so one can compile chromium for your Slackware ARM Rasberry Pi.
+Adopted Alien BOB´s Chromium Slackbuild for Slackware ARM SARPI-Current. so one can compile chromium for your Slackware ARM Rasberry Pi.

 This is only built on SARPI Current Rasberry Pi 4.